boc-tothefuture/openhab-jruby/docs/usage/misc/time.md

 * Java {Period}
 * Ruby [Date](https://ruby-doc.org/stdlib-2.6.8/libdoc/date/rdoc/Date.html) - represents a date with no time
 * Ruby [Time](https://ruby-doc.org/core/Time.html) - represents a specific instant with a date and time
+* Ruby [DateTime](https://ruby-doc.org/core/DateTime.html) - represents a specific instant with a date and time

 ## Durations